 Camp Ak-O-Mak’s program of water and land sports has been a success for over 80 years.
 It is an exhilarating program deeply entrenched in traditional Canadian camp experiences including campfires, songs, skit nights, day trips and many more unique activities.

 While the sport and the physical activity are important, so is having FUN!
 Our “play-filled” Change to Unique program is meant to help girls realize for themselves that time and effort equals success, and success legitimately builds self-esteem.
 Our program helps each girl to realize that she is capable of achievement, whether it be overcoming homesickness or swimming a mile.
 Confidence and self-esteem are built by transcending our individual challenges, by the self doing things worthy of esteem.

-Ak-O-Mak is internationally renowned as North America’s first competitive swim camp for girls.
-Offering competitive racing, open water swimming, our professional coaches help young athletes develop solid swimming fundamentals at all levels while having fun in the sun!
+Camp Ak-O-Mak is internationally renowned as North America’s first competitive swim camp for girls.
+Offering competitive racing and open water swimming, our professional coaches help young athletes develop solid swimming fundamentals at all levels while having fun in the summer sun!

 Girls just learning to swim will be amazed when they experience rapid improvement in their strokes, confidence in the water and improved endurance thanks to the daily instruction by our coaches.